 c.
 Email content is checked for virus type code both incoming and outgoing.
 Certain types of file attachments that are commonly used to transmit viruses are blocked.
 Email is not screened for inappropriate content.

-XIII.
+XV.
 Acceptable Software

 To safeguard the system, restrictions are necessary regarding installation of non-supported software.

-XIV.
+XVI.
 Web Sites

-a.
+b.
 Student / Organizational Web Sites

 i.
 Must be sponsored and have continuing oversight of an adult staff member including the adult’s contact information.